Commitment to Diversity

-Definition: Diversity is understood as the fact of human difference that makes a difference in how we interact with one another, communities, institutions and ourselves (relative to developing and respecting human potential, creating a supportive, nurturing climate and environment, and acknowledging legal responsibilities to historical inequalities).
+Diversity is the fact of human difference that makes a difference in how we interact with one another, communities, institutions and ourselves (relative to developing and respecting human potential, creating a supportive, nurturing climate and environment, and acknowledging legal responsibilities to historical inequities).

 Inclusion is the active, intentional, and ongoing engagement with diversity—in the curriculum, in the co-curriculum, in research and in communities (intellectual, social, cultural, geographical) with which individuals might connect—in ways that increase awareness, content knowledge, cognitive sophistication, and empathic understanding of the complex ways individuals with varying identities interact within systems and institutions.
 Inclusion empowers diversity within an organization to impact organizational structure, culture and outcomes.
 (Adapted from AAC&U Inclusive Excellence).

 Equity is the recognition that we must create opportunities for marginalized and historically underrepresented groups that have not benefitted, had access to or been equtiably represented within the college or through its efforts.